functorial/Cards/README.md

 | |      2|
 └-└-------┘

-I kind of like the second one here, tbh.
+I think I prefer the second one.

 Observe that the top four cards have been removed from the deck:
 ┌-┌-┌-┌-┌-┌-┌-┌-┌-┌-┌-┌-┌-┌-┌-┌-┌-┌-┌-┌-┌-┌-┌-┌-┌-┌-┌-┌-┌-┌-┌-┌-┌-┌-┌-┌-┌-┌-┌-┌-┌-┌-┌-┌-┌-┌-┌-┌-------┐